Biographical Information About Speakers/Instructors: A-C, J-Q, R-Z

 Chris Dillard is the Geospatial Extension Specialist for the Alabama Cooperative Extension System.
 He received his undergraduate degree in finance and a master’s degree in management information systems from Auburn University.
 Chris began working on precision agriculture projects in 1998 with Dr. Paul Mask and was responsible for program global positioning systems, geographic information systems, and computer technology.
 As the specialist for geospatial technologies, Chris conducts targeted programs that promote the use of geospatial tools and applications, and integrate geospatial concepts.
 The Geospatial Extension Program serves the state of Alabama, primarily in the areas of agriculture, forestry, and natural resources.
 Objectives of the program align with the programmatic objectives of the National Geospatial Technology Extension Network, to advance knowledge for agriculture, the environment, human health, well-being, and communities, and to expand and accelerate the realization of economic and societal benefits from Earth science information and technology.
 Chris participates in the Map@Syst and YouthSET eXtension communities of practice.
 Source: Personal Résumé, 10/09.

 Mike Dixon, Jr. grew up in Eufaula, AL (Barbour Co) where he developed a love for the abundant natural resources of the state.
 He is a proud but humble fifth generation Alabamian and land steward through his paternal line.
 In 1858, his great great grandfather James Monroe Dixon purchased the family's first land holding in Arguta (Dale Co).
 Mike graduated from the McCallie School in Chattanooga, Tennessee in 1986 and received a BA in Political Science from Southern Methodist University in Dallas, TX in 1990.
 He worked in the family lumber business for over 13 years, leaving in 2003 to pursue his own business interests that now include timber, land, and property management.
 Mike is a Certified Prescribed Burn Manager and spends a significant part of his time in the practice of forestry.
 He is married to Dr. CiCi Dixon, and they have two children, Will (13) and Hope (11).
-Mike has been a member of AFOA for many years now and currently serves on the board of trustees.
+Mike has been a member of AFOA for many years now and currently serves on the board of directors.
 Source: Personal Résumé, 4/14.

 J. Kevin Dodd is the Chief Law Enforcement Officer of the Alabama Wildlife & Freshwater Fisheries Division of the Alabama Department of Conservation and Natural Resources.
 Kevin is a native of Marshall County and a 1984 graduate of Auburn University with a Bachelor of Science in wildlife biology.
 He has been employed with the Alabama Wildlife and Freshwater Fisheries Division since 1984.
 Kevin is married with two children.
 He lives in Prattville, Alabama.
 Kevin is an active outdoorsman.
 Source: Personal Résumé, 7/13.